Bloom-host/BloomDocs/docs/using_the_panel/databases.md

 <h1>MySQL Databases</h1>
 </div>

-### What Are Databases?
+### Overview
-"*A database is an organized collection of structured information, or data, typically stored electronically in a computer system.*" - [oracle.com](https://oracle.com)
+Databases can be used by certain plugins to allow for a more efficient, organized method of storing large amounts of data.
+Common plugins that can utilize MySQL databases are Dynmap, CoreProtect, and LuckPerms.
 ---

 ### Adding MySQL Databases

-First, go to your [game panel](https://mc.bloom.host/) and on the left sidebar, select 'Databases'.
+From the [Duck Panel](https://mc.bloom.host/) select the **Databases** tab on the navigation bar.

-Click 'New Database' to create your first!
+Click **New Database** to start the process.

 In the first box, you assign the database a name.
-In the box below it, you can restrict MySQL connections.
-If you are unsure, it's recommended to leave it as % or put it as your server IP.
-In this tutorial, we will create a database.
-Pick a name and hit **Create Database**.
+In the second, you can specify what IP addresses can connect to the database.
+We recommend leaving it as the default wildcard of `%`, which will allow all IP addresses to connect.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/databases/1.png').default} alt="img"/></div>

 ---

 ### Managing Databases

-Once you have created the database, it will appear in your list.
-In order to use it for plugins, simply copy the details it shows into the configuration files for the plugins.
-Using those credentials, lets give some examples.
+Once you have created the database, it will appear in your database list.
+From here you can view basic details, advanced details, import to the database, export from the database, or delete the database.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/databases/2.png').default} alt="img"/></div>

 ---
 ### Importing MySQL Databases

-To import a database you first have to create a new database in your Bloom server, then click on the import button (the third one).
-Fill in the form with the database connection details from your old host.
+To import a database you first have to create a new database in your Bloom server.
+Once it is created, you can then click on the import button which will open a prompt.
+Fill in the form with the database connection details from the remote MySQL server.
 Keep in mind that database imports are limited to **5GB**.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/databases/4.png').default} alt="img"/></div>